V1KRANT13/V1KRANT13/README.md

 ### 🌐 DevTrack

-A web-based project built with Python and Django for tracking developer activities and progress.
+A Django-based web application for tracking developer activities and progress, built with Python and Django.

 🔗 [View Project](https://github.com/V1KRANT13/Devtrack)